Everyone needs a vacation. Taking a much-needed break is necessary in today's working world. If you don't, you'll begin to lack passion and energy.

 The impact of disconnecting

-Research shows that not taking sufficient time away from your work is bad for your health.
-The advantages, however, are plentiful: Taking a vacation can lower stress levels, improve creativity, decrease the chance of heart disease, improve fitness and extend life expectancy, according to Matador Network.
+The advantages of time away from work are plentiful: Taking a vacation can lower stress levels, improve creativity, reduce your risk of heart disease, improve fitness and extend life expectancy, according to Matador Network.

-Though you get time on the weekends to decompress, between the time you spend on family responsibilities and household needs, the weekends may not be enough, said Jon Loew, founder and CEO of video messaging platform KeepTree.
+Though you get time on the weekends to decompress, between family responsibilities and household needs, the weekends may not be enough, said Jon Loew, founder and CEO of video messaging platform KeepTree.

-"At minimum, it should include who to contact for urgent matters while you're away, how long you'll be away and how disconnected from email you will be," Moore said.
-"I also recommend including a note that if something is important but non-urgent, the sender should email you again after you return so that you can give it prompt attention."
-Additionally, you must plan ahead for how to recover from a filled inbox when you return.
+"At [a] minimum, it should include who to contact for urgent matters while you're away, how long you'll be away and how disconnected from email you will be," Moore said.
+"I also recommend including a note that if something is important but nonurgent, the sender should email you again after you return so that you can give it prompt attention."

-It can be tempting to check your work email while you're away, especially if you're used to doing so during off-hours and on weekends.
-The best way to prepare to completely disconnect from work before you head off for vacation is to practice it daily after you leave the office.
+It can be tempting to check your work email while you're away, especially if you're used to doing so during off hours and on weekends.
+The best way to prepare to completely disconnect from work before you head out for vacation is to practice it daily after you leave the office.

 "I always suggest to employees that they avoid checking email during their vacation," Loew said.
 "I tell them if it's something urgent that only they can help with, we will call them."